-- Resides in Thurston, Mason or Grays Harbor County
+- Resident of Thurston, Mason, or Grays Harbor County

-- The primary cause of psychotic symptoms is not known to be caused by the temporary effects of substance intoxication, major depression or other known medical condition
+- The individuals psychotic symptoms are not known to be caused by the temporary effects of substance intoxication or withdrawal

 Where Do We Begin?

-There are several options to get started to see if New Journeys is the right fit for your needs: Fill out the referral form available via the link below and send the completed form using one of the methods listed below.
+There are several options to get started to see if New Journeys is the right fit for your needs: Fill out the referral form available via the link below and send the completed form by fax or email.
 Alternatively, you can call and talk to someone from New Journeys to complete a phone screening.